NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Leading Dance.md

 * * *

 You sweep your foe into your dance.
 Attempt a Performance check check against an adjacent enemy's Will DC.
-If your swashbuckler's style is [[Class Features/Battledancer|Battledancer]] and you succeed, you gain [[Feat_Feature Effects/Effect_ Panache|Panache]].

 * * *